Continuous Policy and Value Iteration for Stochastic Control Problems and Its Convergence: Policy and Value Iterations

-where the last equation follows from It\^o's formula, and the stochastic integral with respect to the Brownian $W$ in expectation is $0$ due to Assumption \ref{assumption-T}.
+where the last equation follows from It\^o's formula, and the stochastic integral with respect to the Brownian motion $W$ in expectation is $0$ due to Assumption \ref{assumption-T}.
 Dividing by $h$ on both sides of the above equations and letting $h\rightarrow 0$, the dominated convergence theorem implies that

 Notice that the integral on the right hand side is with respect to $u$.
-As a function of $x$, $H(x,u,v^\tau_x,v^\tau_{xx}) - \lambda\pi_\tau$ is smooth and its derivative is locally bounded.
-Thus by dominated convergence theorem, switching the order of derivative with respect to $x$ and the integral with respect to $u$ does not change its value.
-Therefore taking derivative on both sides with respect to $x$ yields the dynamics for $v^\tau_x$ and $v^\tau_{xx}$. \end{proof}

-The coupled dynamics \eqref{eq:DynU} and \eqref{v-dynamics} enable continuous iterations of both the policy and the value function.
-Notice that at every $\tau \geq 0$, given the latest $v^\tau$, we only need to estimate $v^\tau_x$ and $v^\tau_{xx}$, and then follow the above two differential equations to update $\pi_\tau$ and $v^\tau$, which is considerably simpler than the discrete iteration in \cite{wang2020reinforcement,huang2022convergence}.
-In these method, one has to calculate the value \eqref{definition:J} corresponding to the latest policy iterates, approximate by neural network, or solve the PDE the value function satisfies.
+As a function of $x$, $\mathbf{H}(x,u,v^\tau_x,v^\tau_{xx}) - \lambda\ln\pi_\tau$ is smooth and its derivatives are locally bounded.
+Thus by thedominated convergence theorem, switching the order of derivative with respect to $x$ and the integral with respect to $u$ does not change its value.
+Therefore taking derivative on both sides with respect to $x$ yields the dynamics for $v^\tau_x$ and $v^\tau_{xx}$. \end{proof} The coupled dynamics \eqref{eq:DynU} and \eqref{v-dynamics} enable continuous iterations of both the policy, the value function and its derivatives, and we will discuss their well-poseness in Section \ref{sec: wellposedness}.
+Notice that at every $\tau \geq 0$, in order to update the policy and value function given the latest $v^\tau$, $v^\tau_x$ and $v^\tau_{xx}$, we only need to estimate $\mathbf H^\tau$, $\nabla_x\mathbf H^\tau$ and $\nabla_{xx} \mathbf H^\tau$, instead of the higher dimensional $v^\tau_{xxx}$ and $v^\tau_{xxxx}$.
+It is considerably simpler than the discrete iteration in \cite{wang2020reinforcement,huang2022convergence}.
+In these methods, one has to calculate the value \eqref{definition:J} corresponding to the latest policy iterates, approximate it by a neural network, or solve the PDE the value function satisfies.